Welcome to today's edition of the Rush 24-7 podcast.

 So don't worry about what somebody's going to think of you after you answer the question.

-Just respond in your mind instantly, no thinking.
+Just respond in your mind instantly.

 Here we go.